 Professor Irene Motyl-Mudretzkyj

-With an integrated study-abroad week in Vienna during spring break
+With an integrated study-abroad week in Vienna

 In this advanced German-language course you will explore film, podcasts and digital technology as tools for analyzing culture, language and identity.
 A key part of this course is an in-person, on-site study abroad week in Vienna, one of the most diverse cities in Europe.
 You will expand your digital technology skills to gather ethnographic material and produce a short German-language documentary film on identity, the notion of homeland, and stereotypes.
 Live encounters with native Viennese as well as recent migrants in formal and informal settings and a field-study project will serve as the main sources for the video.
 Students will edit their film material after the study abroad experience and present the final video in class.